Ajax12345/mylang/README.md

 https://ajax12345.github.io/mylang_home/

 ## Installation
 myLang only requires Python to run.
-Just download the source and run.
+Just download the source and execute.